yairm210/Unciv/android/assets/scripting/enginefiles/python/PythonScripting.md

 The rules for which classes are serialized as JSON values and which are serialized as token strings may be a little bit fuzzy and variable, as they are designed to maximise use cases.

 In general, Kotlin/JVM instances that *can* be cast into a type compatible with a JSON type will be serialized as such— Unless they are of classes defined within the Unciv packages themselves, in which case they will always be tokenized.
-The exemption for certain classes prevents everything that inherits from iterable interfaces— Like `Building()`, which inherits from `Stats:Iterable<Stats.StatValuePair>`— From being stripped down into JSON arrays when having having references to and members of their instances is much more useful.
+The exemption for certain classes prevents everything that inherits from iterable interfaces— Like `Building()`, which inherits from `Stats:Iterable<Stats.StatValuePair>`— From being stripped down into JSON arrays when having access to their members and instances is much more useful.

 ---